External Support Services for NSWPF Officers and Employees

 Phone: 1300 667 197

-Short term coaching and counselling service for NSWPF officers, employees and their immediate families.
-EAP includes 6 sessions every 2 years.
+External provider with skilled clinicians across the state, offering all NSWPF employees and their immediate family members, the opportunity for free confidential short term coaching and counselling for various personal and work related issues.
+Available to employees for up to 5 years post disengagement.
+EAP includes 6 sessions every 2 years via face to face, telephone or video link..
 Crisis counselling is available 24/7.
 Download the free app on your apple or android device, ‘EAP CONNECT APP’.

 Alcohol, Pharmaceutical Drugs and Gambling Counselling